Goldfelty/Goldfelty/README.md

 I was uploading half-baked ideas, broken code, and random experiments.
 So yeah, I have 40 repos.
 Some of them mean nothing.
 Some of them are just sparks.

-But I'll always be learning, one commit at a time.
+But no matter what, I'll always be learning, one commit at a time.

-But every line of code, every broken build, every README that no one will ever read — it means something **to me**.
+Every line of code, every broken build, every README that no one will ever read — it means something **to me**.

 This is not a résumé.
 This is a record of curiosity.